-Working with a cloud services provider offers a wide variety of benefits for a law firm.
-These include lowered costs, remote access, improved organizational efficiency and greater flexibility and scalability.
-Unfortunately, many law firms are still hesitant to adopt cloud technologies due to their concerns surrounding confidential client data, control and potential legal implications stemming from data privacy regulations.
+Working with a cloud services provider offers a wide variety of benefits for a law firm; from lowered costs and remote access to improved organizational efficiency and greater flexibility and scalability.
+Unfortunately, many law firms are still hesitant to adopt cloud technologies due to concerns about protecting and controlling confidential client data, as well as the legal implications stemming from data privacy regulations.
 According to, LawNext, as many as 40 U.S. states have adopted the duty of technology competence, meaning that lawyers must “keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology.”
 Furthermore, 30 U.S. states have issued ethics opinions that permit cloud computing.

-Now more than ever, the legal community is accepting that a move to the cloud makes sense for law firms, in this article we’ll cover 3 of the most common fears law firms have concerning the cloud and how they can overcome these concerns.
+Now more than ever, the legal community is accepting that a move to the cloud makes sense.
+In this article, we’ll cover 3 of the most common fears law firms have concerning the cloud and how they can overcome these concerns.

 To protect your firm, ensure the provider you choose has an excellent reputation and meets your security needs.
-Ask your provider important questions, focusing on their security measures and their regulations surrounding data.
+Ask your provider important questions, focusing on their security measures and the regulations surrounding data.
 Many are surprised to learn that although providers host their data and infrastructure they don’t have access to view their data.
-Your data is stored encrypted, and all data is secure.
-It’s like handing them a book to keep and take care of but locking it so they can’t read or view the pages.
+It’s like handing them a book to keep and take care of, but locking it so they can’t read or view the pages.
 Utilizing a reputable service provider offers your organization security advantages that most law firms would be unlikely to have in-house.

-If your firm is concerned about meeting the regulatory standards specific to your jurisdiction you must first be aware of the legal requirements of your jurisdiction.
-Speak to your cloud provider and share with them your concerns.
-Your provider should be able to work with you to ensure you’re meeting your obligations and provide their expert advice.
+If your firm is concerned about meeting the regulatory standards specific to your jurisdiction you must first be aware of the laws on the books.
+Knowing the legal requirements is an important first step.
+Your provider should be able to work with you to ensure you’re meeting your obligations and provide expert advice.

 Luckily, if you choose the right service provider, you’ll be able to overcome all of the above challenges.

-Are You Looking for a Cloud Service Provider in The Bahamas, Caribbean or Latin America?
+Are You Looking for a Cloud Service Provider in The Bahamas, the Caribbean, or Latin America?

 We'd love to get you started enjoying the benefits of cloud computing, all you need to do is reach out to us today!
 We look forward to handling the hard parts, so you can enjoy the efficiency of cloud processing.
 When our clients first come to us, we talk through these and alleviate any concerns they might have.
 We talk about how we offer security solutions that a simple physical solution can't match.
 We provide a team of experts on regulation and compliance, ensuring that you'll never cross a line or violate a rule unknowingly.
 Finally, we discuss a strategy that works alongside each of our clients, guaranteeing that maintain the necessary control of your cloud services.